-First, determine if you are a resident or non-resident for tax purposes in New York State.
-(This is not dependent on your tax status for the U.S. federal tax forms.)
+FIRST: determine if you are a resident or non-resident for tax purposes in New York State.

-Graduate students and J-1 researchers or professors who are considered NON-residents for U.S. federal tax purposes (the software determines this), answer these questions to determine your New York State Tax status:
+J-1 researchers or professors who are considered NON-residents for U.S. federal tax purposes (the software determines this), answer these questions to determine your New York State Tax status:

 - Did you rent an apartment (not a dorm room) in New York State for 11 months or more of the year 2014?

 - Did you spend more than 183 total days in New York state in 2014?

-If you answered YES to BOTH of these questions, you are considered a resident for tax purposes in New York State.
+J-1 researchers or professors who answer YES to BOTH of these questions are considered residents for New York State tax purposes.
 If you answered no to either one of these questions, you are a nonresident for tax purposes in New York State.

 SECOND: please follow the directions for New York State forms for your appropriate New York State tax status linked below.